viktor-nikolov/MicroBlaze-DDR3-tutorial/project_files/README.md

 You can also open this workspace in Vitis Classic 2024.1.
 It will ask you if you want to update it to version 2024.1.
 After the update, the app will compile and work the very same way as it does in Vitis 2023.1.
 It's impossible to correctly build this app in Vitis 2024.1 (i.e., in the new Vitis Unified IDE).
-The Vitis Unified 2024.1 doesn't read correctly MicroBlaze parameters from the XSA file.
+The Vitis Unified 2024.1 doesn't read the MicroBlaze parameters correctly from the XSA file.

 > [!IMPORTANT]
 > You need an oscilloscope in order to make use of the app.